MicrosoftEdge/WebView2Feedback/specs/AllowGoBackForward.md

 # Description
 We add new `AllowGoBack` and new `AllowGoForward` properties in `CoreWebView2Settings`.
 These two APIs allow end developers to toggle the allow go back and forward functionality easily.
+Although the CoreWebView2.NavigationStarting event can be used to cancel navigations it is not easy to distinguish between back and forward navigations from other sources of navigation.
 If we set these APIs to disabled, users can not navigate back and forward regardless of source (button click, xbutton click, key event and etc.).
 The `CanGoBack` and `CanGoForward` APIs will also return false if we set `AllowGoBack` and `AllowGoForward` to disabled.
 By default, `AllowGoBack` and `AllowGoForward` are enabled to keep consistent with the behavior we had before the APIs are added.
 These two settings changes will work in the next navigation, which means that changes made after `NavigatingStarting` event do not apply until the next top-level navigation.